 The need for professional photography and formal photography means that there is still considerable demand for photographers.
 Wedding photos are one example but people also hire photographers for other events and for things like family and engagement photos.
 Baby photos, pregnancy photos, prom, community events, and business events are more ideas worth thinking about.

 So, the demand is there, but you have to be smart in unearthing the opportunities out there.

-I keep telling her to get a website, get it listed in Google, and start advertising on Facebook.
-She doesn't listen to me, and that's one big reason why it's still a hobby and not a full time business.
+I keep telling her to get a website, get it listed on Google, and start advertising on Facebook.
+She doesn't listen to me, and that's one big reason why it's still a hobby and not a full-time business.

 The truth is, a lot of people want to get involved in photography but few are actually successful in the field.
 To be a success, you need to be both passionate and dedicated, regardless of how long it takes for your business to take off.

 You also need to be prepared to invest money in all of the equipment you need.
 A tripod, a professional flash, battery packs, travel cases, backdrops, props, lenses – all those things add up.
 Of course, you don't need all these things.
 It's totally possible to make some spending money taking pictures with your digital camera at family events, but beyond that, you're going to need to be more professional.

 The alternative to making money with your camera as a service is to just sell photographs as a product.
 When doing this, the first step to doing so is figuring out who your audience is, along with what they’re likely to be interested in.
 You also need to look at where you’re going to sell your images.

 For example, some people choose to develop their own website or rely on a service that gives them a page to showcase and sell photos.
 These can be large or small photos that you print, frame, and send to people.
 Creative sites like Esty could work as well, especially if your photographs fit into that niche audience.